unstoppabledomains/resolution-browser-extension/README.md

 # The Unstoppable Extension

+**The Unstoppable Extension** enables access to decentralized blockchain applications and domains, facilitating a secure and user-driven experience.
+The extension includes an integrated wallet with support for multiple blockchains such as Bitcoin, Ethereum, Base, Polygon and Solana.
+The wallet enables users to manage their onchain assets directly from the browser and interact with decentralized blockchain applications.

-**The Unstoppable Extension** enables access to decentralized blockchain domains, facilitating a secure and user-driven browsing experience.
-It integrates with decentralized storage networks such as IPFS to resolve domain names stored on the blockchain, such as `.crypto` and `.eth`, directly within the Chrome browser.
+Additionally, the extension integrates with decentralized storage networks such as IPFS to resolve domain names stored on the blockchain, such as `.crypto` and `.eth`, directly within the Chrome browser.

 ## Getting Started